- 1 INTRODUCTION :

 - Default risk

-5. Explain what is secondary markets?
-What is the difference between the secondary and primary market?
+Explain what secondary markets are?
+What is the difference between the secondary and primary markets?

 A secondary market is where the trading of securities is done.
 It consists of both equities as well as debt markets.